FrenkieWang/Firebase_CS385/README.md

 This is a full-stack application!
 We use React, Firebase and NodeJS in this project.
 We can connect the firebase database and realize the C-R-U-D function.

+## List
+There are 8 files and 1 picture in this project:
+- fbconfig.js
+- App.js
+- SignIn.js
+- SignOut.js
+- PalletDashboard.js
+- DisplayPallet.js
+- AddPallet.js
+- EditPallet.js
+- pallet.png

+## Prepare
-Despite the JS code, there are 3 files that you need to read first。
+Despite the JS code, there are 3 files that you need to read first.
 Type “npm install firebase" in the VS Code terminal first, then type "npm run".

 ### How to run this project.doc